azarelga/azarelga/readme.md

 - 😁👍👍
-- 🌞 hi my name is azarel but i think its cooler to just call me ditto
+- 🌞 hi my name is azarel but i think its cooler to just call me sweetheart
 - 📕 currently learning in first semester informatics telkom university
 - 🐱‍🏍 very interested in data science and software development
 - 🙏 this account is only to setup for future needs since in the meantime i only understand print() from python